Follow Us:

 icon of manicon of flower

-Bassia scoparia is a ANNUAL growing to 0.3 m (1ft).
+Bassia scoparia is a ANNUAL growing to 0.3 m (1ft) at a fast rate.

 See above for USDA hardiness.
 It is hardy to UK zone 6 and is not frost tender.
 It is in flower in September, and the seeds ripen in October.
 The flowers are pollinated by Wind.

-Suitable for: light (sandy) and medium (loamy) soils.
+Suitable for: light (sandy) and medium (loamy) soils and can grow in nutritionally poor soil.
 Suitable pH: mildly acid, neutral and basic (mildly alkaline) soils.
 It cannot grow in the shade.
-It prefers moist soil.
+It prefers moist soil and can tolerate drought.
 The plant can tolerates strong winds but not maritime exposure.

 UK Hardiness Map US Hardiness Map